 We value institutions and their leadership, as well as grassroots constituents and activists.

 We recognize they are each critical for social change and can co-exist.
 Challenging the edges, (from within and without,) is needed for new ideas and norms to break through.
-Healthy structure and institutions are needed for change to endure.
+Healthy structures and institutions are needed for change to endure.

 We value freedom of religious expression as a justice issue, honoring the myriad of ways people self-identify and orient around religion and spirituality.

-Religious freedom is foundational to democracy and to the city of Philadelphia.
+Religious freedom is foundational to democracy, and to the city of Philadelphia.
 We value the dignity and worth of everyone, and strive to help our region be one where all are fully welcomed and valued.